Curvu/BetterChat/README.md

 ## Credits
 - Geoflay, for helping me with the config file
 - TheSymbols Chat Mod (Edited by Sqze & Axodius), for inspiring me for some features
+- Irradiant, for feedback and testing and some feature ideas